svenaan/f5-azure-arm-templates/experimental/solutions/autoscale/waf/new_stack/readme.md

   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
   - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
   - This template requires service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details.
+  - This solution uses calls to the Azure REST API to read and update Azure resources such as storage accounts, network interfaces, and route tables.
+For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the Azure REST API on port 443.

 ## Important configuration notes
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.